Urban farming in Copenhagen

 The largest urban farm in the Nordics opened in 2021.
 The organic farm Øens Have is placed on Refshaleøen and spread over 3500 square metres, and here they’ve planted beans, cabbage, onions, and peas among other vegetables and edible flowers.
+The harvest is used for the restaurant and for teaching purposes.
+Besides inviting urban citizens for volunteer day every Tuesday, they also offer tours, workshops, courses for kids and food experiences.
 In two yards at the back of the farm, you can eat lunch or dinner based on the harvest from the farm with a mix of choices between meat, fish, vegetarian and some vegan options.
 The founders of Øens Have are also behind Østergro, Denmark’s first rooftop farm which opened in 2014 on Østerbro.
 Here, they run the restaurant Gro Spiseri, where you can enjoy a set menu in a greenhouse on the rooftop farm.

 Awarded the prestigious title of ‘The World’s Best Restaurant’ in 2022, the same year that Geranium switched to only serving seafood and vegetables in their restaurant.
 The announcement of serving no meat on their tasting menu came five years after the head-chef Rasmus Kofoed decided to go meat-free himself.
 The restaurant also offers vegetarian and vegan tasting menus, and the vegetables come from organic and biodynamic farms in Scandinavia.
 Geranium was the first Danish restaurant to receive three Michelin stars, which happened in 2016, and Kofoed has won both gold, silver and bronze as the only chef at Bocuse d’Or, which is called the most rigorous culinary competition in the world.